lily1109/DITA-Best-Practices-as-an-Author/README.md

-# smilemiley57.github.io
-You will learn the best practices in DITA.
+You will learn the best practices in DITA as an author.